Your Gut Bacteria Are Making You Old… And What to Do About It

 Choose probiotics wisely

-Avoid probiotic supplements that contain Lactobacillus casei, Lactobacillus reuteri, and Lactobacillus bulgaricus.
+If you are concerned about histamine levels, try to limit your intake of supplements or foods that contain the probiotics Lactobacillus casei, Lactobacillus reuteri, and Lactobacillus bulgaricus.
 These histamine-producing bacteria are also present in so-called health foods like conventional yogurt and aged or fermented foods.

 Eat more resistant starch